 The Principal Investigator group, including the management team, consists of the scientists that are responsible for the young researchers.
 The group consists of scientists from 4 university departments at two universities (DTU, KU) and includes biologists, mathematicians, chemists, physicists, as well as engineers and so is truly interdisciplinary.
 As the pool of young researchers changes with new hires and finishing PhD, so does the PI group.
-Initially, the group is made up of those responsible for a project description (see CVs in Appendix 2): A. Andersen (Physics), C. Stedmon (Chemistry), M. P. Sørensen (Mathematics), P. Mariani (Environmental Science), N.G.
-Andersen (Physiology), L. Riemann (Microbiology), U.H.
-Thygesen (Mathematics), B. MacKenzie (Fisheries Oceanography), P.J.
-Hansen

-(Plankton ecology), J. Hemmer Hansen (Population genetics), S.J.
-Sigrunsdottir (Plankton ecology), M. Payne (Chemical engineering), and M.S.
-Wisz (Macro-ecology).
+Initially, the group is made up of those responsible for a project description (see CVs in Appendix 2): A. Andersen (Physics), C. Stedmon (Chemistry), P. Mariani (Environmental Science), L. Riemann (Microbiology), U.H.
+Thygesen (Mathematics), P.J.
+Hansen (Plankton ecology), J. Hemmer Hansen (Population genetics), S.J.
+Sigrunsdottir (Plankton ecology), M. Payne (Chemical engineering).
 The PIs are responsible for supervising and overseeing the scientific progress and well-being of their assigned young researchers and for co-supervising other young researchers.
 In this capacity they are expected to inform the management team of irregularities, significant delays, or other aspects relevant to the Centre.